Former Trump CFO Allen Weisselberg pleads guilty to perjury in deal that doesn't require cooperation

 Trump's Manhattan penthouse was valued on his financial statements from at least 2012 to 2016 as though it measured 30,000 square feet (2,800 square meters), nearly three times its actual size.

+Kevin Sneddon, a former managing director of Trump’s real estate brokerage arm, testified that Weisselberg provided the larger figure.
+Sneddon recalled Weisselberg asking him in 2012 to calculate the triplex's value.
+He said when he asked for its size, Weisselberg replied: “It’s quite large.
+I think it’s around 30,000 square feet.”

+Weisselberg claimed he only learned there was a discrepancy when a Forbes reporter pointed it out to him in February 2017.
+He testified that he initially disputed the magazine's findings.
+A few weeks later, he signed off on again using the inflated figures for that year's financial statement.

-The penthouse continued to be valued at the incorrect size until Forbes publicly reported the discrepancy in 2017.
-The Trump Organization then adjusted the size and cut the estimated value from $327 million to about $117 million.
+The Trump Organization only adjusted the size after Forbes publicly reported its findings a few months later.
+On the following year’s financial statement, the penthouse's estimated value was cut from $327 million to about $117 million.

+As Weisselberg was testifying, Forbes published an article on its website with the headline: "Trump's Longtime CFO Lied, Under Oath, About Trump Tower Penthouse."

-Jury selection is set to start in three weeks in the hush-money case, the first of Trump's four indictments to go to trial.
-It involves accusations that Trump falsified company records to cover up payments made during the 2016 campaign to bury allegations of extramarital sexual encounters.
+Jury selection in Trump's hush-money case is set to start in three weeks.
+The first of Trump's four indictments to go to trial, it involves accusations that Trump falsified company records to cover up payments made during the 2016 campaign to bury allegations of extramarital sexual encounters.
 Trump, the Republican presidential frontrunner, has pleaded not guilty and denies wrongdoing.

 Former Trump lawyer and fixer Michael Cohen has said Weisselberg had a role in orchestrating the payments.
 Weisselberg has not been charged in that case.
 Neither prosecutors nor Trump’s lawyers have indicated they will call Weisselberg as a witness.